Brotherscodes/Pewlett_Hackard_Analysis/README.md

 <br />

-Next, I retrieved the needed information from the "Employees" and "Titles" table and created a new table with the INTO clause.
+Next, I retrieved the needed information from the "Employees" and "Titles" table and created a new table with the `INTO` clause.
 The two tables were joined on their primary keys and filtered to retrieve only the employees with a date of birth between 1952 and 1955.
-The results were then exported into the "retirement_titles.csv" located in the "Data" folder.
+The results were then exported into the "retirement_titles.csv" located in the `Data` folder.
 Below is a screenshot of the first ten rows of the table created when the query was ran before exporting into the designated CSV file.

 <br />